LarsNorlander/dev-diary/seven-something-in-seven-weeks.md

 ### 8:27 PM

 I tried to read up a bit but unfortunately, I was a little too sick to even concentrate and had too heavy of a head.
 Maybe tomorrow would be a bit better?

+## July 27, 2018

+### 7:17 PM

+I tried a small stint this morning but that wasn't so good since my head just pounded.
+But by the night, I was finally able to read up the rest of Ruby and completed the Day 3 activities.
+Ruby does look like a nice language and it does seem fun.
+Between Python and Ruby there is no clear winner for me just yet, but I do appreciate what the language is doing.
+Learning more than one scripting language has also helped give me a greater appreciation of them.